 We Perform Comprehensive Allergy Testing

-Your examination at our clinic in Chicago, IL, will include a careful test using a slit lamp.
+Your examination at our clinic in Chicago, IL will include a careful test using a slit lamp.
 The microscope allows our doctors to view the surface and inner portions of your eye for signs of dilated blood vessels, swelling, and other signs of an allergic reaction.

 It may also be important to determine which substances are causing your symptoms.
 A simple procedure called a skin prick test can determine which substances you are allergic to.
 Suspected irritants are spaced evenly apart over your skin.
-After your skin is sanitized, small pricks allow the substances to be placed into the skin’s surface.
+After your skin is sanitized, small pricks allow the substances to be placed on the skin’s surface.
 By watching for swelling and other symptoms, a member of our team can determine which irritants you should avoid.

-In addition to forms of immunotherapy like allergy shots, your doctor may recommend one of several treatment options.
+In addition to forms of immunotherapy, like allergy shots, your doctor may recommend one of several treatment options.

-Preventative Measures Can Relieve Discomfort
+Preventive Measures Can Relieve Discomfort